m0ntz/meet/README.md

 #### Scenario 1: An event element is collapsed by default.

-- _Given_ a user has searched for an specific city, _When_ the list of events is shown, _Then_ all events’ details should be hidden.
+- _Given_ a collapsed event element containing events is loaded on the page, _When_ the user opens the app, _Then_ all events’ details should be hidden.

 #### Scenario 2: User can expand an event to see its details.

-- _Given_ a user was interested in an event _When_ he clicks on an event _Then_ all event information should be displayed.
+- _Given_ user has seen the list of events _When_ he clicks on an event _Then_ all event information should be displayed.

 #### Scenario 3: User can collapse an event to hide its details.

-- _Given_ the user got all necessary information on an event _When_ he clicks on a “show less details” button _Then_ the event information should be hidden.
+- _Given_ the user got all necessary information on an event _When_ clicks again on the event button _Then_ the event information should be hidden.

 ### Feature 3: Specify number of events